 The Accord has done a lot to give consumers confidence that brands they regularly buy from are taking the Bangladeshi safety issue seriously.
 But many garment factories are still uncertified under the scheme, so the problem is far from solved.
 And while the minimum wage has gone up dramatically, it’s still the lowest in the world.
 It’s still just as important as ever to ask “who made my clothes?”

 We stand with Fashion Revolution and thousands around the world who are working hard to spread the word about conscious consumption.
-Find out about some ways you can get involved during Fashion Revolution Week (April 24 – 30).
+Find out about some ways you can get involved during Fashion Revolution Week each year towards the end of April.
 Like avoiding a cheap burger because we know it’s not going to nourish our body, consumers are opting to invest in timeless pieces, pay a little more, and take an interest in the health of their clothing.
 And as the momentum builds, a change will certainly take place.

 3 simple changes you can make now

-Don’t restrict your fashion revolution to one special week.
+Don’t restrict your fashion revolution to one special week each year.
 Here’s some simple ways to be a more mindful shopper in your everyday life:

 - Want to know how to shop better after Fashion Revolution week?
-Download the Good On You app to check how brands rate on the issues you care about.
+Download the Good On You app or browse our Directory to check how brands rate on the issues you care about.

-- Learn how to build an ethical wardrobe on a budget.
+- Learn how to build an capsule wardrobe.

 - Buy less and wear longer!
 Give your clothes the life they deserve by giving them the best care.